gmodzelewski/quarkus-developer-image/README.md

 # quarkus-developer-image

 Used to describe the process of creating custom images in a cicd way for OpenShift Dev Spaces.
+Image gets pushed to quay, so a user secret is needed.

 1. fork this project
 2. `oc create secret docker-registry quay-secret --docker-server=quay.io --docker-username=<your quay username> --docker-password=<generated cli password>`